brandstrat-sas/omldeploytool/systemd/README.md

 **instances** since said string is inside the .gitignore of the repository.

-The idea is that the mentioned folder works as a separate GIT repository, thus providing the possibility to maintain an integral backup in turn that the SRE or systems department is supported in the use of GIT.
+The idea is that the mentioned folder works as a separate GIT repository, thus providing the possibility to maintain an integral backup in turn that the SRE or IT people is supported in the use of GIT.

 ```
+cd omldeploytool/systemd
 git clone your_tenants_config_repo instances
 ```